7h30ry/writeups/THM/Readme.md

 define('LOGIN_USER', '6a61736f6e5f746573745f6163636f756e74');

 ```
-So i used thei command to decrypt the hex and go the username
+So i used thei command to decrypt the hex and got the username
 ```
 echo 6a61736f6e5f746573745f6163636f756e74 | xxd -r -p
 jason_test_account